guneykilic/nove-copilot/docs/index.md

 ## Contact Us
 If you have any questions about this Privacy Policy, please contact us at:
-- Email: guneycan.kilic@gmail.com
+- Email: support@izec.ai
 - Developer: Güneycan Kılıç

 # docs/_config.yml dosyası:
 theme: jekyll-theme-cayman
-title: Nove Copilot Privacy Policy
+title: iZec | Copilot Privacy Policy
-description: Privacy Policy for the Nove Copilot Chrome Extension
+description: Privacy Policy for the iZec | Copilot Chrome Extension